umbraco/UmbracoDocs/Getting-Started/Data/Defining-content/index.md

 ![Creating a Document Type](images/Document-Type-Create.jpg)

-###Naming Document Types
+#####Naming Document Types
 Naming your Document Types is important in two ways.
-Good names make it easier to get an to find and edit your Document Types and the name will be displayed to the backoffice user when creating a piece of content based on this Document Type.
+Good names make it easier to find Document Types and the name will be displayed to the backoffice user when creating a piece of content based on this Document Type.

 __Create matching template__ will automatically create a template (can be found under __Templates__ in the __Settings__ sections) that will be assigned as the default template for the document type.